Bat virome: Flaviviruses

 Most flaviviruses are transmitted via arthropods, but bats may play a role in the ecology of some species.
 Several strains of Dengue virus have been found in bats in the Americas, and West Nile virus has been identified in fruit bats in South India.
 Serological studies indicate that West Nile virus may also be present in bats in North America and the Yucatán Peninsula.
 Saint Louis encephalitis virus has been detected in bats in the US states of Texas and Ohio, as well as the Yucatán Peninsula.
 Japanese encephalitis virus or its associated antibodies have been found in several bat species throughout Asia.
 Other flaviviruses detected in bats include Sepik virus, Entebbe bat virus, Sokuluk virus, Yokose virus, Dakar bat virus, Bukalasa bat virus, Carey Island virus, Phnom Penh bat virus, Rio Bravo bat virus, Montana myotis leukoencephalitis virus, and Tamana bat virus.

 Picornaviruses

 Several genera of picornaviruses have been found in bats, including Kobuvirus, Sapelovirus, Cardiovirus, and Senecavirus.
 Picornaviruses have been identified from a diverse array of bat species around the world.

-Negative-sense single-stranded RNA viruses
+Negative-sense RNA viruses

 Arenaviruses

-Arenaviruses are mainly associated with rodents, though some can cause illness in humans.
-The first arenavirus identified in bats was Tacaribe mammarenavirus, which was isolated from Jamaican fruit bats and the great fruit-eating bat.
-Antibody response associated with Tacaribe virus has also been found in the common vampire bat, the little yellow-shouldered bat, and Heller's broad-nosed bat.
-It is unclear if bats are the natural reservoir of Tacaribe virus.
-There has been one known human infection by Tacaribe virus, though it was accidentally acquired in a laboratory setting.
+Arenaviruses are principally hosted by rodents, and some can cause illness and death in humans.
+The first arenavirus identified in bats was Tacaribe virus (Tacaribe mammarenavirus), which was first isolated from a great fruit-eating bat and what was likely misidentified flat-faced fruit-eating bats in Trinidad.
+Antibodies to Tacaribe virus have also been detected in the common vampire bat, the little yellow-shouldered bat, and Heller's broad-nosed bat.
+There has been one non-fatal human febrile infection of Tacaribe virus that was laboratory acquired.
+Since the initial discovery of Tacaribe virus in the 1950s, genome sequences of the virus have been found in artibeus bats sampled in Brazil and a Jamaican fruit bat sampled in the Dominican Republic.
+A second arenavirus, Tietê virus (Tietê mammarenavirus), has been detected in Seba's short-tailed bats.
+It is unclear whether New World fruit bats are the natural reservoirs of Tacaribe and Tietê viruses; however, considering repeated detection in New World fruit bats in the Caribbean and South America, it appears likely that they are.